cdelashmutt-pivotal/tdmc-on-kind/README.md

 * Switch to Org, go to "Identities & Access Management" -> "Policies" and create an "allow-all" network policy.
   * CIDR: 0.0.0.0/0
   * Check all ports

-Restarts
-* You will need to heal the ips in the mds-infra/tds-dns-server-bind-config and kube-system/tdh-dns as the kind cloud provider might change the IPs of services.
-  * Grab the UDP dns server service IP, and the traefik service IP to replace into the configmap, and then restart the mds-infra/tdh-dns-server statefulset.
-  * Delete the old kindccm-* pods
-  * Relaunch the cloud-provider-kind pod